Humanitarian and Disaster Relief Working Group

 The objective of the Health and Humanitarian Logistics Conference is to strengthen supply chains that meet human needs by articulating the logistical challenges and successes in disaster response, global health and food security.
 The conference specifically includes the perspectives of those working directly in non-governmental organizations, as well as private companies and government agencies involved in the health and humanitarian sectors.
 The conference also serves to create awareness of opportunities for new research or technology solutions and to establish priorities for NGOs, corporations, and the government in terms of their strategies, policies, and investments.

-The Humanitarian Logistics Lecture Series talks are free and open to the MIT community.
+The Humanitarian Speaker Series talks are free and open to the MIT community.
 Refreshments are provided with support from the Center for International Studies.
 The series has hosted the following speakers:

 Rich Serino, Deputy Administrator of the Federal Emergency Management Agency (FEMA)

 José Holguín-Veras, William H. Hart Professor and Director of the Center for Infrastructure, Transportation, and the Environment, RPI

 Ian Heigh, Director, Everywhere Humanitarian Response and Logistics Services

 Özlem Ergun, Professor, School of Industrial and Systems Engineering, Georgia Institute of Technology